NB-ux/Very-simple-forum--MEVN-/README.md

 Login/Signup required.

-Post via popup window.
+Post via popup window. - done.

 Ability to view your own posts.

 Ability to delete your own posts.